senresearch/MatrixLM.jl/docs/src/example_ordinal_data.md

 ## Overview

 In this example, we'll showcase the use of Matrix Linear Models (MLM) when dealing with ordinal data as predictors, specifically when the differences between sequential levels of the variable are of interest.
 To illustrate this, we'll create a simulated dataset where our X matrix comprises a single ordinal variable, 'catvar'.
 This variable ranges from 1 to 5.
-This simple setup will provide a clear demonstration of how MLM can handle ordinal data.
+This simple setup will clearly demonstrate how MLM can handle ordinal data.

 Just as a quick recap, our model formula is: